Huisss89/CardioCare/README.md

 ```

-# 📲 Usage
-How to use CardioCare
+# 📲 How to use CardioCare
 1. Launch the CardioCare app
 2. Place your fingertip over the camera and flash
 3. Wait for signal processing